Meet the artists

 sarahalbisser.com

-Diver by Sarah Albisser
+Swimmer by Sarah Albisser

 sophiegardinerart.com

-Black Robin by Sophie Gardiner
+By Sophie Gardiner

-The Chinese painting group Petone Library
+The Chinese painting group Hutt Art Painting Studio

 Based in Lower Hutt, the Chinese Painting Group holds weekly sessions open to the community.
 Tutor, Liu Fang, generously shares her mastery and skills with water colour and ink.
 Group members all share a passion for the ancient art and symbolism of traditional Chinese painting.
 From diverse landscapes representing a vast country, through to the subtle details of the blossom and peony - visit, and be transported to a land and culture of contrast and colour.